26.03.2020What is Product Assurance?

 The European Space Agency’s Product Assurance and Safety (PA&S) engineers are responsible for failure-proofing missions by ensuring that the materials, mechanical parts, processes and electrical components used to assemble a spacecraft or launcher shall be fit for purpose over the entire life of a mission.

 So, what exactly do PA professionals do?

 They provide support to verify compliance to Product Assurance requirements.
 They also seek to secure the availability of certified materials, parts, processes and qualified personnel, helping to manage risk and improve delivery confidence.

 AEON’s responsibility is to provide the framework and managerial structure required to assure stakeholders that the project will succeed.
 To accomplish this, we systematically seek out threats which are detrimental to the project.
 The sorts of threats we look out for vary from one project to the next and are based on project sensitivities.

-What factors might a typical Product Assurance Assessment address?
+What factors might a typical PA Assessment address?